jamiefolsom/arbotopia/_posts/2019-05-05-early-spring-peters-hill-walk.md

 This report was generated automatically by eBird v3 ([https://ebird.org/home](https://ebird.org/home "https://ebird.org/home"))

-Next weekend I will be birding for the Audubon Boston Nature Center team in the Bird-a-thon fundraising annual event.
+Next weekend I will be birding for Mass Audubon's Boston Nature Center team in the annual Bird-a-thon fundraising event.
 If you would like to contribute to this worthy cause- making birds and all of nature available to urban kids-  you can do so through this link to my [webpage](https://tinyurl.com/y67rsjk6).
 Thank you!

 The following weekend I will lead my last two spring walks in the Arboretum: